-Caminha is a beautiful town and one of my favourite places on the Portuguese Coastal Camino De Santiago.
-It has a little of everything: white, sandy beaches, a quaint medieval town, surrounded by a backdrop of lush, green hills, not forgetting the Minho Estuary that begins at Caminha.
+Caminha on the Portuguese Coastal Camino De Santiago has a little of everything: white, sandy beaches, a quaint medieval town, surrounded by a backdrop of lush, green hills, not forgetting the Minho Estuary that begins at Caminha.

-Caminha played a historical role in the defence of Northern Portugal against their neighbours, Spain.
-The town is fortified town with many of the historical walls and building still remaining, today.
-Thankfully, Caminha is on good terms with Spain, and the town is a popular destination for weekend breaks.
+Caminha played a historical role in the defence of northern Portugal against Spain.
+The town is fortified with many of the historical walls and building still remaining today.
+Thankfully, Caminha is now on good terms with Spain and the town is a popular destination for Spanish people on weekend breaks.

 So, let´s take a look at the things to see and do in 24 hours in Caminha.

 Town Square & Praca do Conselheiro Silva Torres